-THE ALLEYCATS AT JUANITA

-■ The Alleycats, known for its solid rendition of cover versions and its own hits, is entertaining at Juanita, selected Quranic verses designed in a variety of Arabic writing methods.
+THE ALLEYCATS AT JUANITA ■ The Alleycats, known for its solid rendition of cover versions and its own hits, is entertaining at Juanita, a fun pub on the ground floor of Crystal Crown Hotel, Petaling Jaya.
+It performs on Monday to Saturday from 9.30pm onwards.
+Call 03-7955-3541.